A word much overused but we wanted to explain what we believe sustainability means for our business.

 - Closures, we use stelvin and cork both of which can be recycled

 - Labels, our labels are fully recyclable being paper based

 - Boxes, we only use carboard made from approved source material and Paul will try and get at least 3 turns out of a cardboard box where possible

 - We use 100% green energy suppliers for single phase electricity on site

 - We have plans to move to solar with a storage capability

 - 3 phase electricity when used remains being provided by a generator

 - Our carriers for our wine have green transport plans and are moving towards a greener transport future

-- Our local deliveries are currently made using a petrol vehicle but will move to an EV later in 2021
+- Our local deliveries are currently made using a petrol vehicle but will move to an EV later

 - Our tractors use diesel and until we have better availability for bio diesel we will have to continue to operate in this manner